Kinsta is a managed WordPress hosting company and I heard good reviews about them.

 1. Some plugins are not allowed on Kinsta

-Kinsta actually has a page of plugins that are not allowed for their platform.
+Kinsta actually has a page of plugins that are not allowed for their platform and for good reason.

 These are normally backup plugins, caching plugins, performance plugins and security plugins.